emqx/emqx-docs/en_US/rule/rule-example.md

 > Payload: "hello"
 ```

-Then inspect the MySQL table, verify a new record has been inserted:
+Then inspect the MySQL table, and verify a new record has been inserted:

 ![image](./assets/rule-engine/mysql_result_1.png)